 Q. Are There Sharks in the Great Barrier Reef?

 Q. Are Sharks Dangerous to Swimmers and Divers?

 Are sharks dangerous on the Great Barrier Reef?

 Can you swim with sharks on the Great Barrier Reef?

 What is being done to protect Great Barrier Reef sharks?

-Through various conservation efforts and initiatives, such as marine protected areas, fishing regulations, and public education, there is hope for the future of Great Barrier Reef sharks.
-Everyone must recognize the importance of sharks in the ecosystem and take steps to protect and preserve them for future generations to come.
+There is hope for the future through various conservation efforts and initiatives, such as marine protected areas, fishing regulations, and public education.
+Everyone must recognize the importance of sharks in the ecosystem and take steps to protect and preserve them for future generations.